TurnerSoftware/CacheTower/README.md

 Like the [ProtobufFileCacheLayer](#ProtobufFileCacheLayer), the use of [protobuf-net requires decorating the class](https://github.com/protobuf-net/protobuf-net#1-first-decorate-your-classes) you want to cache with attributes `[ProtoContract]` and `[ProtoMember]`.

+## Making Your Own Cache Layer

+You can create your own cache layer by implementing [`ICacheLayer`](src/CacheTower/ICacheLayer.cs).
+With it, you could implement caching layers that talk to SQL databases or cloud-based storage systems.

+When making your own cache layer, you will need to keep in mind that your implementation should be thread safe.
+Cache Stack prevents multiple threads at once calling the value factory, not preventing multiple threads accessing the cache layer.

 ## Getting Started